 Super Meat Boy, released in 2010, is a fiendishly difficult game.
-It is an obsessively difficult and frustrating game, which encourages you to try and try again to run the gauntlet of danger and daring, dodging spikes and spinning blades left right and centre.
+It is an obsessively challenging and frustrating game, which encourages you to try and try again to run the gauntlet of danger and daring, dodging spikes and spinning blades left, right, and centre.
 But ultimately, Super Meat Boy is a fair, difficult game.
 You can see most of the obstacles you need to avoid, and only rarely does the game pull a fast one on you and become downright unfair.
 The same is not the case with Rage in Peace, released recently on PC and Nintendo Switch.
 Rage in Peace is a brutally unfair game that often seems to delight in sadistically taunting you for your various gruesome and unfortunate demises.
 Rage in Peace has seemingly one goal, and that is to make you rage quit.
 To its credit, it is very successful in that endeavour.

 Rage in Peace is a story-focused platformer, but should not be confused for being a constantly moving runner such as Bit.Trip Runner.
 You play as Timmy Malinu, a very boring actuary who has been marked for death.
 He is visited by the exceedingly charming Grim Reaper and told in no uncertain terms that his number is up, and he is going to die today, via decapitation.
 Timmy takes this news with remarkable calmness, and expresses that he has only one dream remaining in life; to return home and die peacefully in his bed (via decapitation, presumably).
 However, the universe is hell-bent on making sure that Timmy perishes as soon as possible, and therefore his journey home will be far from easy.
 Along every step of the way, obstacles of mortal peril are thrust into his path, and any of these will result in immediate death.
 It has many overtones of Final Destination, but the story is told in a fairly light-hearted manner, although some of the cutscenes could have done with being a bit shorter, as Timmy will regularly be meeting weird creatures and characters throughout his journey.
 The plot actually has a pretty strong emotional core, but given the gameplay sections you’ll need to get through to experience it, you may still find yourself routinely screaming (not in fear, but frustration).